 The Congressional Women’s Softball Game is distinctly different than the men’s baseball game at its very core.
 The men of Congress play on their side of the aisle, Democrats versus Republicans.
 In contrast, when the women of Congress created a game, they decided to use it as a way to bridge differences and build relationships, instead of strengthening their divides.
 The women of Congress crossed the aisle.
 Democrats and Republicans play on the same team against a team of conservative and liberal press members.

-Congressional Women’s Softball Game
+Stay informed about the Congressional Women’s Softball Game on their website.

 To me, this softball game represents the best of our country – passionate teamwork collaborating for something greater than each of us.